-SINGLE SYSTEM DESIGN Prerequisite: second level graduate student or permission of instructor.
+SINGLE SYSTEM DESIGN

+Prerequisite: second level graduate student or permission of instructor.
 Provides students with advanced knowledge about the methodology of single system design and skills to implement an evaluation study of their intervention with clients.

-765 SUPERVISION AND STAFF DEVELOPMENT Prerequisite: second level graduate student or permission of instructor.
-An examination of the purpose, functions, and theories of supervision; the impact of cultural, ethnic and racial differences in supervision/staff development; and problems encountered.
+SUPERVISION AND STAFF DEVELOPMENT 765

+Prerequisite: second level graduate student or permission of instructor.
+An examination of the purpose, functions, and theories of supervision; the impact of cultural, ethnic and racial differ-ences in supervision/staff development, and problems encountered.
-771 SOCIAL WORK ADMINISTRATION 3 credits Prerequisite: second level graduate student or permission of instructor.
-This course focuses on supervisory and managerial roles and functions as they are carried out at different hierarchical levels in human service organizations.

-772 STRATEGIES OF COMMUNITY ORGANIZATION Prerequisite: second level graduate student or permission of instructor.
-Emphasizes the historical development and application of several community strategies used to identify community problems, and how to organize and empower diverse community groups.

-773 INTRODUCTION TO COMMUNITY ORGANIZATION AND PLANNING 3 credits Prerequisite: second level graduate student or permission of instructor.
-A description and analysis of various theoretical concepts and strategic ideas that are used as a framework for Community Organization (CO) practice.

-COMMUNITY, ECONOMIC SYSTEMS AND SOCIAL POLICY ANALYSIS 3 credits Prerequisite: second level graduate student or permission of instructor.
+- SOCIAL WORK ADMINISTRATION 3 credits Prerequisite: second level graduate student or permission of instructor.
+This course focuses on supervisory and managerial roles and functions as they are carried out at different hierar-chical levels in human service organizations.
+771 - 772 STRATEGIES OF COMMUNITY ORGANIZATION 3 credits Stratectics of convincing to obtain the permission of instructor.
+Emphasizes the his-torical development and application of several community strategies used to identify commu-nity problems, and how to organize and empower diverse community groups. - INTRODUCTION TO COMMUNITY ORGANIZATION AND PLANNING 3 credits 773 IN INDUCCTORY TO COMPACE TO INAMILATION AND FLAMMING 5 CROBS Prerequisite: second level graduate student or permission of instructor.
+A description and analysis of various theoretical concepts and strategic ideas that are used as a framework for Community Organization (CO) practice. - 774 COMMUNITY, ECONOMIC SYSTEMS AND SOCIAL POLICY ANALYSIS 3 credits Prerequisite: second level graduate student or permission of instructor.
 This course provides a base for understanding economic systems and analyzing the political framework at federal, state, and local levels and their impact on communities.

-PROGRAM EVALUATION Prerequisite: second level graduate student or permission of instructor.
-This course provides students with methods of evaluating programs in agencies, including approaches, measurement, design, data collection and analyses employed in program outcome research.
+775 PROGRAM EVALUATION Projection Evaluation Prerequisite: second level graduate student or permission of instructor.
+This course provides students with methods of evaluating programs in agencies, including approaches, measure-ment, design, data collection and analyses employed in program outcome research.